U.S. deficit to dip in 2015 as era of dramatic declines ends: CBO

 A major pressure point for Republican demands to slash spending will come in mid-March, when an extension of the federal debt limit expires.
 But the CBO estimated that if Congress fails to grant an extension, the Treasury Department could stave off a default crisis until September or October by employing extraordinary cash management measures.

-Relative to the size of the U.S. economy, the federal deficit after 2018 will be back above its 50-year average of 2.7 percent of gross domestic product, reaching 4.0 percent, or $1.1 trillion, by 2025.
+Relative to the size of the U.S. economy, the federal deficit after 2018 will be back above its 50-year average of 2.7 percent of gross domestic product.
 The CBO said higher interest rates will nearly quadruple debt payments to $827 billion in 2025.

-The non-partisan budget referee agency also said real economic growth would be modest during the 10-year budget window, peaking at 3 percent in 2016, then slowing as retiring Baby Boomers constrain growth of the labor force.
+The non-partisan agency also said real economic growth would be modest, peaking at 3 percent in 2016, then slowing as Baby Boomers retire.

-(Reporting by David Lawder; Editing by Susan Heavey, Diane Craft and David Gregorio)
+(Reporting by David Lawder; Editing by Diane Craft, David Gregorio, Sandra Maler and Cynthia Osterman)